 There are portable vocal booth options, and the shield pictured above is an example.
 For less than £100, you can reduce the ambient sound around your microphone.
 The beauty is that you can also take it anywhere.
 But, it is only ever going to be a step toward achieving that perfect vocal take.
 Aside from the lack of isolation, you do have the proximity of the shield to the microphone which limits your options.

 If you can’t allocate a space in your home permanently, it is still worth considering creating an area that will help to isolate the space around the vocal microphone.
-If you are able to still construct panels in the style of the walls of our isolation vocal booth, i.e. timber and rockwool, you could place feet on them and use them as a portable vocal booth.
+If you can still construct panels in the style of the walls of our isolation vocal booth, i.e. timber and rockwool, you could place feet on them and use them as a portable vocal booth.
 Although you won’t have complete isolation, you will be able to control some ambient sound around the microphone, and experimenting can deliver impressive results.
 Portable panels will also reduce external noises, low frequencies in particular, but not as well as a sealed vocal isolation booth.

 So, as you see, this is more of a guide to the concept of vocal booth building rather than an in depth, technical instruction.
 Once you have the basic concepts under your belt – acoustic principles, materials etc, you are in a much better position to create your own vocal booth in any situation.
 Keep experimenting and finding what works best for your recordings using these tips as a guide.
 Happy recording!